AP 850: Transportation Services

 17.2.
 The Transportation Services Parent Handbook;

-17.6.
-The fee waiver process, the circumstances in which transportation fees may be waived, and how to apply for a fee waiver.
+17.7.
+The fee waiver process, clearly describing the exceptional circumstances and required process by which transportation fees may be requested to be waived.

 18. The Director of Transportation shall inform parents, principals, and bus operators of the Transportation Services Parent Handbook and on the Division’s website regarding student transportation.